davidh38/german-bank-csv-to-ledger-cli/README.md

 # german-bank-csv-to-ledger-cli

-    Converts german bank account export .csv file into ledger-cli format by determining the recipient and deducting its respective money category from the config.
+    Converts german bank account export .csv file into ledger-cli format by determining the recipient and deducting its respective money category from a config.
+The web interface can be used to find Uncategorized Accounts and populating the config with corresponding recipients.
+With the "copy to clipboard" function, the transactions can be exported.
-    This only works for the .csv in the german language.
-If an english version is used, the program would have to be tweeked a little.

 ## Installation with Docker